Nikon 70-300mm f/4.5-6.3G ED DX VR AF-P Nikkor

 I recently noticed that if shooting with this lens toward the sun, or even with the sun alongside the subject in dusty areas, the images suffer a bit from something like flare.
 The "glow" is actually there if you look at the subject without the camera, but the lens doesn't seem to do anything about it.
 I don't know if a CPF (which I don't have for this lens diameter) or any other lens by itself would eliminate such "dust flare" entirely.
 Anyhow, I'm now more careful where I point the lens.

-I now have two of these lenses, one to use with my D7100 and the other to use with my D7200.
+I now have two of these lenses, one to use with my D7200 and the other for my travel D7500.
 They're identical optically, but zooming on the more recent one is firmer up to about 100mm and then eases up toward 300mm.
-No problem with that, but it again shows that these really are entry level lenses.
+No problem with that, but it again shows that these really are cheap, entry level lenses.

 The bottom line is that this certainly isn't a pro lens, and even if Nikon had added a metal mount and increased the price it still wouldn't be a pro lens.
 But for a guy who's been shooting Nikon SLRs for going on 50 years, it definitely confirms that Nikon is still in the front rank of lens optics technology.